How to Use Skill Assessments in Your Recruiting Process - HRDQ

 How to Use Skill Assessments in Your Recruiting Process

 That said, skill assessments don't need to be limited to your existing employees.
-Another way to use such tests is as part of the recruiting process.
+Another way to use such tests is during the recruiting process.

 There are many kinds of assessments you can use, including: